 Another reason to not purchase animals for use as Easter ornaments is that holiday decorations and treats threaten the health of these creatures.
 According to veterinary assistant Natalie Pagnusat of the Humane Society of Ventura County, candies and other sugar products can be toxic; chocolate, for example, contains theobromine, which is poisonous to many animals.
 Easter lilies—white trumpet-like perennials that are popular as holiday decorations—are also highly toxic; consumption of any part of the flower can lead to kidney failure and death for many creatures.
 Plastic Easter eggs, synthetic grass, and tinsel all pose choking hazards.
 Items such as these can also become entangled in animals’ intestines.
 Purposefully putting animals in risky or life-threatening situations is irresponsible and possibly fatal.

-Humans, meanwhile, can be exposed to germs and illnesses carried by other animals and can suffer serious symptoms, especially if they are chronically ill, immunodeficient, pregnant or elderly, according to Washington State University.
-Rabbits, particularly those from illegal breeders or pet stores and those caught or kept outdoors, can carry and transmit bacteria that causes infections, abscesses, fungal infections, skin conditions and even serious pulmonary diseases.
-According to the Wyoming Department of Health, chicks can expose humans with salmonella, a bacteria which can cause mild to severe symptoms such as diarrhea, fever, stomach cramps.
+Humans, meanwhile, can be exposed to germs and illnesses carried by other animals and can suffer serious symptoms, especially if they are chronically ill, immunodeficient, pregnant, or elderly, according to Washington State University.
+Rabbits, particularly those from illegal breeders or pet stores and those caught or kept outdoors, can carry and transmit bacteria that cause infections, abscesses, fungal infections, skin conditions, and even serious pulmonary diseases.
+According to the Wyoming Department of Health, chicks can expose humans to salmonella, a bacteria which can cause mild to severe symptoms such as diarrhea, fever, stomach cramps.
 Contracting an illness can increase the chance of caretakers deciding to abandon the animal they once wanted so much.

 Animals are sentient beings and deserve to be treated as such.
 They are not decorative objects or entertainment for humans.
 New legislation—including federal legislation—is needed to severely restrict, if not entirely prohibit, the sales of animals before holidays.
 Animals are not items akin to Easter toys or chocolates; they are living creatures who deserve to lead full, natural lives that last much longer than one season.